rhidoyhasanmahmud/PHP-OOP/02 Basic-Class/README.md

 2. Behavior : It is represented by methods of an object.
 It also reflects the response of an object with other objects.
 3. Identity : It gives a unique name to an object and enables one object to interact with other objects.

+The $this keyword refers to the current object, and is only available inside methods.

 Example of an object : dog

 ![An-Object](https://github.com/CodeMechanix/PHP-OOP/blob/master/Images/Blank-Diagram-Page-1-5.png)